Dasharo/docs/docs/transparent-validation/muxpi/theory-of-operations.md

 Current measurement - It is able to measure up to -/+5A and is galvanically isolated from the rest of components thanks to use of Hall effect current sensor ACS712ELCTR-05B-T. It is connected to unswitchable power line.
-The current sensor is bypassed with 3 0R resistors tha can be populated if current sensor is not needed.
+The current sensor is bypassed with 3 0R resistors that can be populated if current sensor is not needed.
 These resistors must not be populated if current measurement is required.

 ![](../../images/muxPi-power.png)